Trane Heat Pump Condenser

 The Condenser for Air Conditioners and Heat Pumps

 The condenser coil receives the high pressure high temperature refrigerant vapor from the compressor and immediately begins to remove heat from the refrigerant vapor.
 As the refrigerant vapor makes its way through the condenser coil more and more heat is removed and the refrigerant vapor changes state from a refrigerant vapor to a refrigerant liquid.
 While the liquid refrigerant changes temperatures from a higher temperature to a slightly lower temperature the pressure remains constant.
 As the refrigerant vapor leaves the condenser coil it makes it way to the metering device. (more…)

 Variable Speed ECM Condenser Fan Motors are used in condensers for the high efficient models so that the fan speed for the condenser can be modulated according to the load of the system.
 The ECM fan motors are used in condensers that either have a modulating compressor or condensers that have two compressors where one compressor is small and one compressor is large.
 The ECM motor adds to the efficiency of the system by modulating the condenser fan motor to match the compressor use needed to satisfy the load. (more…)

 Condenser Fan Motor Repair | Air Conditioners & Heat Pumps

 What you will learn from this article:

-1) Specific description of a condenser fan motors job along with some technical details
+1) Specific description of a motors job along with some technical details

-2) Air Conditioner & heat pump condenser fan motor operation
+2) Air Conditioner & heat pump fan motor operation

-4) Condenser fan motor repair warning and disclaimer – Turn the power off before working on the fan
+4) Condensing unit fan motor repair warning and disclaimer – Turn the power off before working on the fan

 5) Replacing or repairing the motor